spotify/confidence-resolver-rust/openfeature-provider/js/README.md

 ---

+## Migration from
+If you're currently using the ["online resolver"](https://github.com/spotify/confidence-sdk-js/tree/main/packages/openfeature-server-provider) and wants to improve the resolve latency, [migration](MIGRATION.md) is easy!

+---

 ## Sticky Assignments

 Confidence supports "sticky" flag assignments to ensure users receive consistent variant assignments even when their context changes or flag configurations are updated.
 This SDK falls back to a cloud resolve in these cases.